Skip to main content

 Which plan is right for me?

-Firstly, decide whether your application will require API, WebSocket, or both.
-Secondly, visit documentation and determine the necessary endpoints.
+First, determine if your application will require the API, WebSocket, or both.
+Next, review the documentation to identify the necessary endpoints.

-Specific endpoints or features are only available starting from the designed plan.
-For instance, /profile data with the Grow plan, /balance_sheet with the Pro, and /institutional_holders with the Enterprise.
-Based on that - choose the plan that would serve as the least possible for your case.
+Certain endpoints and features are available only with specific plans.
+For example, /profile data is accessible with the Grow plan, /balance_sheet with the Pro plan, and /institutional_holders with the Enterprise plan.
+Select the plan that best aligns with your specific needs.

-API consumption could be calculated with the following formula:
+API consumption can be calculated using the following formula:

 Running out of credits